edcarp/python-intermediate-esces/_episodes/04-data-types-and-format.md

 38.751976145601844
 ~~~
 {: .output}

+This sounds like it could be a 'real' temperature value, but the answer is biased 'low'
+because we have included a load of erroneous zeros - instead of using NaNs for our missing values.

 We can fill NaN values with any value that we chose.
 The code below fills all
 NaN values with a mean for all Temperature values.